Joseph-Vineland/Joseph-Vineland.github.io/_posts/2022-07-19-Self-Correcting-Genome-Assembly.md

 [http://catchenlab.life.illinois.edu/chromonomer/](http://catchenlab.life.illinois.edu/chromonomer/)

 (Use the juicer/3d-dna software to assemble your scaffolds.
-Use the script in this repository to generate an AGP file.
+Use the script `mkAgpFileFromHiC.pl` to generate an AGP file.
 Then use the chomonomer software to build the chromosomes out of the scaffolds.)